My Methodist Klan Ancestor

 In northern cities, with large populations of Catholics, Jews, blacks and immigrants, politicians and media were confident in attacking the Klan.
 In South Bend, Indiana, despite warnings from their Catholic school’s president to stay in their dorms, University of Notre Dame students mobbed Klan marchers, who retreated from town.
 But in most overwhelmingly white Protestant small towns, attacking the Klan was equivalent to attacking the Boy Scouts, the American Legion, or the Kiwanis Club.
 It became a pillar of civic life, but with malevolence and intimidation.
 A small-town newspaper or group of responsible citizens might want to defy the Klan.
 But such defiance was hard if Klan membership included the mayor, city council, police chief, prosecuting attorney, leading businessmen and other community stalwarts.
 Klansmen could threaten boycotts or physical violence, often without fear of community or legal repercussions.
 Isolated Catholics, Jews and blacks in small towns often were forced to pay protection money to the Klan.
 The Klan was literally next door, as one Catholic little boy realized when his kindly woman neighbor, returning from a Klan parade, removed her Klan hood on her front porch as he watched.

 The 1924 Democratic Convention, after intense debate, failed by a narrow vote to denounce the Klan.
 Urban machines, relying on Catholics, Jews, and immigrants, and sometimes blacks, led by New York Mayor Al Smith, a Catholic, favored denunciation.
-Southern and Midwestern Protestants, led by perennial presidential candidate and evangelical Christian orator Williams Jennings Bryan, successfully argued against.
+Southern and Midwestern Protestants, led by perennial presidential candidate and evangelical Christian orator William Jennings Bryan, successfully argued against.
 Bryan insisted that Catholics and Jews, with their majestic traditions, did not need such a resolution.
 He did not mention blacks.
 Republicans, counting on Klan votes and patronage in places like Indiana, stayed silent.

 Indiana Grand Dragon Stephenson, who reputedly controlled the Klan in twenty-one states, liked to boast, from behind the drawn curtains of his pillared white Indiana mansion, that he could phone Calvin Coolidge or any other national leader from the multiple phones on his desk.
 Almost certainly he was exaggerating, but he was understandably believed.
 His home was a party house for his many supplicants, whom he plied with alcohol and available women, also providing him with fodder for blackmail.
 Stephenson himself raped women without fear of prosecution.